gbaty/VirtualPlants-website/latest/dev/archi/extensions.rst

 -------

     - method used by applet to provide action is not well described and not enough generic.
+    - Action object: (i) interface, (ii) application and code refactoring

 app/mainwin/session
 -------------------

     - role of session, application and app not clear
+    - Define an new object application vs mainwin which inherit of SignalSlot
+    - Define the interface of the session. (move code from actual project manaer to session).

 ControlPanel
 ------------

     - project_manager is currently embedded in MainWindow (should be linked to session or app)
+    - Rename controlPanel and project_manager to explicit and well defined names.

 VPLScene
 --------

+    - rename to world?
     - we don't have viewer which permit to quickly check what is the scene

     - VPLScene has dependency to QtCore and QtGui (not expected)